What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 🍽️ Bring snacks and water

-Unlike many other Mexican tourist sites, no food is sold at cenotes.
-Sometimes a small selection of drinks and chips are sold but since those are really unhealthy and often also not available I recommend bringing your own healthy picnic.
+Unlike many other Mexican tourist sites, no food is sold at Cenotes.
+Sometimes you can get sodas and chips but since they are really unhealthy and not real food I recommend bringing your own picnic and reusuable waterbottle.

 All cenotes have designated areas for eating with tables and seats in the shade.
-So enjoy your treats in an amazing natural setting.
+So enjoy your food in an amazing natural setting.

 🛟 Get a life jacket if needed